 Your answers to these questions (and others like them) will build the core of your brand.
 All of your future branding decisions should expand on these ideas.
-Your business name, your logo, your website design, your beer can or label designs, and your brewpub or tap house decor should all grow from the concepts you lay out here.
+Your business name, your company logo, your business website design, your beer can or label designs, and your brewpub or tap house decor should all grow from the concepts you layout here.

 So, take the time to think – really think – about your brand from the start.
 And maintain that brand as your craft beer business evolves and grows.
 This consistency of brand personality (and the quality of your beer) will keep loyal customers coming back.

 You can learn more about the nuts and bolts of establishing and maintaining a consistent brand identity in Grow Your Small Business with Consistent Branding.

 When starting any new business, it’s important to understand the numbers.

 But for craft beer businesses - which require a large upfront investment in brewing equipment and materials - wrapping your head around the numbers is even more important.

 You’ll obviously want to track your sales and profits – eventually.
 But there’s so much more to think about before you can get there.
 You’ve got to start at the beginning… with your start-up costs.